Energy in Bulgaria

 Energy in Bulgaria is among the most important sectors of the national economy and encompasses energy and electricity production, consumption and transportation in Bulgaria.
-The national energy policy is implemented by the National Assembly and the Government of Bulgaria, conducted by the Ministry of Energy and regulated by the Energy and Water Regulatory Commission.
+The national energy policy is guided by the National Assembly and the Government of Bulgaria, conducted by the Ministry of Energy and regulated by the Energy and Water Regulatory Commission.
 The completely state-owned company Bulgarian Energy Holding owns subsidiaries operating in different energy sectors, including electricity: Kozloduy Nuclear Power Plant, Maritsa Iztok 2 Thermal Power Plant, NEK EAD and Elektroenergien sistemen operator (ESO); natural gas: Bulgargaz and Bulgartransgaz; coal mining: Maritsa Iztok Mines.
 In Bulgaria, energy prices for households are state-controlled, while commercial electricity prices are determined by the market.

 Total primary energy production was 10.832 million tonnes of oil equivalent in 2020, of which 23.3% was produced from renewable sources.
 Energy dependence on foreign imports as of 2020 was at 37.9%, lower than the European Union average of 57.5%.

 Bulgaria’s power sector is diverse and well-developed, with universal access to the grid and numerous cross-border connections in neighbouring countries.
 Although almost totally dependent on imported crude oil and natural gas, Bulgaria is a net exporter of electricity.
 Total electricity production in 2022 has reached 49.4 TWh, while demand was 37.8 TWh.
 Per capita production as of 2022 was 7,458 kWh, the highest in Southeastern Europe.
-The main sources of electricity generation were fossil fuels (52%) and nuclear power (33%).
-Bulgaria is aiming for over 27% renewables by 2030.
+In 2023, the largest sources of electricity generations were nuclear power, which accounted for 40.2% of total generation, and coal, which accounted for 29.1%.
+The aim of reaching over 27% renewables by 2030 was achieved in 2025, in part of the dramatic increase of solar energy, which has surpassed hydropower as the leading renewable source.